mrz1836/go-sanitize/README.md

 ```

 #### *go vet* specifications
-[Vet](https://golang.org/cmd/vet/) examines Go source code and reports suspicious constructs, such as Printf calls whose arguments
-do not align with the format string.
-[Vet](https://golang.org/cmd/vet/) uses heuristics that do not guarantee all reports are genuine problems,
-but it can find errors not caught by the compilers.
+[Vet](https://golang.org/cmd/vet/) examines Go source code and reports suspicious constructs.
+[Vet](https://golang.org/cmd/vet/) uses heuristics that do not guarantee all reports are genuine problems, but it can find errors not caught by the compilers.

 How to run [vet](https://golang.org/cmd/vet/):
 ```bash